If you Voted For Biden,Leave NOW!!Your Patronage Is Unwelcome!!

 We also supplied the phonograph, blanks and recording expertise to Bolden!

 recording session at Bix Beiderbecke's

-recordings.
+and The Guggenheim in New York.
 Shawn Borri has manufactured over 13,000 wax cylinders since 2000.

 Hart and Shawn Borri at Vernon Downs Raceway in New York with recording phonograph, and blanks.
 Micky Hart is the purcussionist